sjml/drax/src/assets/pages/about.md

 Things to expect:
 * Better keyboard shortcuts and overall UI polish.
+* Better error handling.
+    * At the moment, if something goes wrong (you lose internet connection, the repository no longer exists, etc.), things just silently fail.
+This will be more graceful.
 * The annotation system to work when file changes are made outside of Drax.
     * Right now it probably explodes.
 That hasn't been tested.
 Not even a little.
 * Image uploading.
 * Live HTML rendered preview.